bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 ### Axioms
 * `LifeEvent subClassOf RecurrentEvent some LifeEvent` <br />
-LifeEvents lead to more LifeEvents until the cycle reaches EventualDeath.
+LifeEvents lead to more LifeEvents, until the cycle reaches EventualDeath.
 * `EventualDeath subClassOf LifeEvent max 1 LifeSpan` <br />
 If LifeEvents occur, there will be an EventualDeath which is the ending point of an IndividualHuman's LifeSpan.